 Motor vehicle owners and lessees are required by law to maintain continuous Georgia Liability Insurance coverage on vehicles with active registrations.
-Driving a vehicle while the registration is suspended, revoked, or cancelled is a misdemeanor.
+Driving a vehicle while the registration is suspended, revoked or cancelled is a misdemeanor.
 Additional penalties will apply, if convicted of driving a vehicle with a suspended or cancelled registration.

 - Register and receive a Georgia license plate on their vehicle

-- Renew, transfer, or replace their Georgia license plate
+- Renew, transfer or replace their Georgia license plate

-- Fine the vehicle owner/lessee $25 for any lapse of coverage while vehicle is actively registered.
+- Fine the vehicle owner/lessee $25 for any lapse of coverage while vehicle is actively registered

-- If fines have not been paid
+- Fines have not been paid

-- There has been an unresolved lapse of coverage
+- An unresolved lapse of coverage

 - Vehicle is not insured

-Motor vehicle owners and lessees are required to:
+Motor vehicle owners/lessees are required to:

 - Not drive or let anyone else drive a vehicle that does not have a valid vehicle registration and Georgia liability insurance coverage